Skip advert

 Advertisement - Article continues below

-What do I need to convert my car to electric?
+What do I need in order to convert my car to electric?

-If you're converting a car to electric yourself, price for these kits vary from a few thousand pounds for a basic one and into six figure territory for more elaborate setups, however, with a growing number of companies offering these kits, the choice available is expanding.
+As mentioned above, If you're converting a car to electric yourself the price for these kits vary from around six thousand pounds for a basic one and increase depending on how elaborate the setup, however, with a growing number of companies offering these kits, the choice available is expanding.

 Advertisement - Article continues below